 From the factory, the OVR G63 didn’t come with any light protection or fender guards.
-That left a lot of exposed glass and paint on a vehicle we fully intended to use off pavement.
+That left a lot of exposed glass and paint on a vehicle we fully intended to use off pavement and on overlanding adventures.

-Addressing that vulnerability became one of the first visual and functional updates we wanted to tackle on the Mercedes-Benz G-Wagon.
+Addressing that vulnerability became one of the first visual and functional updates we wanted to tackle on our Mercedes-Benz AMG G63 (W463 generation) for overlanding and off-road protection.

 The official reason for adding light guards is simple: headlights, turn signals, and tail lights are expensive, and trail damage happens quickly when rocks, brush, or tree limbs get involved.
 The unofficial reason is just as honest.
 We like the safari look.